 Name of the person whose giving the testimonial, City, State

 "All of the properties we’ve grown to love about steel bikes are present in the Soma Juice.
 Tough but smooth riding.
 Reasonably light with a snappy feel on the trail....
 Over a season of riding the Soma Juice, I had it built up single speed, geared and as a road bike with drop bars and skinny tires.
 I spent most of the time racing it during endurance events ( 8 hour solo) as a single speed.
-The handling was solid with the usual 29″ wheel stability at high speeds."
+The handling was solid with the usual 29″ wheel stability at high speeds...
+I had my best races finishes of the last 5 years on this bike, so this bike holds a special place in my heart."
 For the complete review go here.
 [Feb.
 2010]